 DEEP then identified funding sources to support the program, deciding to use resources from the federal Low-Income Heating Assistance Program (LIHEAP), and some from the State Energy Program (SEP).
 The governor and state legislature also allocated resources from the 2021 American Rescue Plan (ARPA).
 A third-party administrator was selected for the program in 2022.
 Upon launch, it became known as Residential Energy Preparation Services (REPS) .

-Staff at the Minnesota Energy Office provided information on the Minnesota Healthy AIR Program.
+Staff at Minnesota’s energy office, the Minnesota Department of Commerce, provided information on the Minnesota Healthy AIR Program.

 The Energy and Conservation Act of 2021 expanded utilities’ authority to spend money for low-income efficiency programs for pre-weatherization building improvements.
 Specifically, the statute set up an account, Healthy AIR (Asbestos Insulation Remediation) with the state treasury for utilities to contribute to as a way to satisfy their requirement to support low-income energy efficiency programs.
 The program was set up to fund removal of vermiculate-based insulation from attics.